 II.
 Responsibilities of Reviewers

 - Peer-review is an essential and integral part of formal scholarly communication.
-Reviewers' main task is to assist the editorial board and the editor-in-chief in deciding on whether a particular manuscript will be published or rejected.
-A review shall help the author of a manuscript make changes to such manuscript and thus refine it.
-Reviewers shall not review manuscripts in respect of which a conflict of interest could arise stemming either from competition or other relationship between a reviewer and author.
+The reviewers' main task is to assist the editorial board and the editor-in-chief in deciding on whether a particular manuscript will be published or rejected.
+A review shall help the author of a manuscript make changes to the manuscript and thus refine it.
+Reviewers shall not review manuscripts when a conflict of interest could arise stemming either from competition or other relationship between a reviewer and author.
 Conflicts of interest in this case include, in particular, any benefit of the reviewer from the approval or rejection of the manuscript, cooperation on the project in the past four years, a fundamental difference of opinion on the main theme of the reviewed manuscript, and so on.
 Reviewers shall notify the editor-in-chief of any conflict of interest which may arise.

-- Reviewers shall ensure that all information contained in manuscripts are kept confidential.
-The editorial board treats manuscripts as confidential and reviewers shall therefore neither disclose them, nor talk about them to anybody, apart from the editor-in-chief and the executive editor.
+- Reviewers shall ensure that all information contained in the manuscripts is kept confidential.
+The editorial board treats manuscripts as confidential, and reviewers shall therefore neither disclose them, nor talk about them to anybody, apart from the editor-in-chief and the executive editor.
 Significant information and ideas obtained during the continuing review process shall also be treated as confidential and shall thus not be used by reviewers to obtain any personal benefit.

 - In the event that a manuscript is rejected, the non-published information contained in the submitted manuscript shall not be used in reviewers' own research without an expressed written consent given by the respective author.
-Reviewers shall use the information obtained during the preparation of a review neither to their nor to other person's benefit, neither to put authors in disadvantage nor to discredit them.
+Reviewers shall use the information obtained during the preparation of a review neither to their nor to another person's benefit, neither to put the authors at a disadvantage nor to discredit them.

 - The editor-in-chief, executive editor and reviews editor of Filozofia (henceforth "editors") aim to maintain the journal's profile and reputation.
-Editors are responsible for the overall content and structure of the journal.
+The editors are responsible for the overall content and structure of the journal.

-- Editors shall ensure that manuscripts are accepted on the basis of fully adhering to the principles of equal treatment and may therefore not reject a manuscript on the grounds of sex, religion or belief, race, nationality or ethnicity, disability, age, sexual orientation, marital or family status, colour of skin, language, political or other views, national or social origin, property, family line or other status.
-Editors shall ensure that no conflict of interest arises in connection with the publication process.
+- The editors shall ensure that manuscripts are accepted on the basis of fully adhering to the principles of equal treatment and may therefore not reject a manuscript on the grounds of sex, religion or belief, race, nationality or ethnicity, disability, age, sexual orientation, marital or family status, colour of skin, language, political or other views, national or social origin, property, family line or other status.
+The editors shall ensure that no conflict of interest arises in connection with the publication process.

-- Editors are guided by the general policies of the publisher and must bear in mind the recommendations of the editorial board of the journal, and, at the same time, proceed in accordance with all valid legal regulations, especially copyright laws and the Civil Code.
-Editors can consult their decisions with members of the editorial board, with reviewers, or with the publisher.
+- The editors are guided by the general policies of the publisher and must bear in mind the recommendations of the editorial board of the journal, and, at the same time, proceed in accordance with all valid legal regulations, especially copyright laws and the Civil Code.
+The editors can consult their decisions with members of the editorial board, with reviewers, or with the publisher.

-- Editors uphold the procedures which guarantee the quality of the journal and are responsible for ensuring that editorial decision-making is not in any way influenced by any potential commercial, personal, or institutional interests.
-Editors shall ensure that the review of manuscripts is unbiased and impartial and that manuscripts are assessed solely on the basis of their content.
+- The editors uphold the procedures which guarantee the quality of the journal and are responsible for ensuring that editorial decision-making is not in any way influenced by any potential commercial, personal, or institutional interests.
+The editors shall ensure that the review of manuscripts is unbiased and impartial and that manuscripts are assessed solely on the basis of their content.
 The editor-in-chief and the executive editor shall ensure that authors are provided with anonymous reviews and that they incorporate them into their manuscripts.
-Editors are authorized to request that all contributors as well as reviewers acknowledge any conflicts of interest and make public corrections if a conflict of interest becomes apparent after publication.
+The editors are authorized to request that all contributors as well as reviewers acknowledge any conflicts of interest and make public corrections if a conflict of interest becomes apparent after publication.
 The editor-in-chief has a right to accept or reject manuscripts or request revision.
-Furthermore, he/she has a right to temporarily suspend or stop the publication process in case there is suspicion of plagiarism or other form of fraud or unethical conduct.
+Furthermore, he/she has the right temporarily to suspend or stop the publication process in case there is suspicion of plagiarism or other form of fraud or unethical conduct.
 In that case the editor-in-chief or (with his/her permission) the executive editor first turns to the authors of the given text and requests their response.
 If the response is not provided in a reasonable amount of time or they fail to respond satisfactorily, then the publication process shall be stopped and the editorial board shall propose a measure against the author.

-- In order to ensure that manuscripts and their contents are of a respective scholarly quality, the editor-in-chief together with the executive editor shall ensure that an initial internal assessment of manuscripts is carried out.
-Such initial internal assessment shall focus both on the formal requirements and on the fact whether manuscripts fall under the scope of the journal.
-In the event that such assessment is negative, the editor-in-chief shall ask the executive editor to notify the author of the given manuscript thereof without undue delay.
-Furthermore, the editor-in-chief and the executive editor check whether the publication ethics is adhered to by the authors of manuscripts.
+- In order to ensure that manuscripts and their contents are of a respectable scholarly quality, the editor-in-chief together with the executive editor shall ensure that an initial internal assessment of manuscripts is carried out.
+Such initial internal assessment shall focus both on the formal requirements and whether manuscripts fall under the scope of the journal.
+In the event that such an assessment is negative, the editor-in-chief shall ask the executive editor to notify the author of the given manuscript thereof without undue delay.
+Furthermore, the editor-in-chief and the executive editor check whether the publication ethics is adhered to by the authors of the manuscripts.

-- Editors are not permitted to share any information about a submitted manuscript with anyone other than its authors, other members of the editorial staff, and reviewers (including potential ones).
-Editors are not allowed to use any information acquired from the unpublished manuscript, or other unpublished ideas acquired within the Review Process, for their own research purposes or that of anyone else, without an explicit written consent of the authors.
-Editors inform about corrections, explanations, or apologies related to the published article.
+- The editors are not permitted to share any information about a submitted manuscript with anyone other than its authors, other members of the editorial staff, and reviewers (including potential ones).
+Editors are not allowed to use any information acquired from the unpublished manuscript, or other unpublished ideas acquired in the Review Process, for their own research purposes or that of anyone else, without an explicit written consent of the authors.
+The editors inform about corrections, explanations, or apologies related to the published article.